 Ava keeps threatening me that when she heads off for college in a few years she’s taking this pressure cooker to her dorm room.

 She’s a smart girl.

-What Kind of Apples Make the Best Pressure Cooker Spiced Apples?
+What Kind of Apples Make the Best Instant Pot Spiced Apples?

 All apples break down a little once cooked.
 However, some apples will turn to mush when cooked, such as Golden or Red Delicious.